Kawas-set1/OnyxMenu/README.md

 Onyx is provided **for educational and personal use**.
 It is a client-side tool — you are responsible for how you use it.
 Some host / network features may trigger anti-cheat on **official servers**.
 For the best experience, disable or remove other mods before launching to avoid crashes and conflicts.

+> [!CAUTION]
+> **Use at your own risk.** Using this mod can violate the Among Us Terms of Service and may lead to punitive action, including **temporary or permanent bans**.
+The creator is **not responsible** for any consequences you may face from using it.

+**Intended use.** Onyx is not meant to disrupt Innersloth's services, the availability or integrity of the game, or other players' normal experience.
+It is best used in **private lobbies** and with friends who consent to a modded session.
+Do **not** use it to grief public games, bypass protections, or gain an unfair advantage where modding is prohibited.
+Any misuse is solely the responsibility of the user.

+**No warranty.** The software is provided **"as is"**, without warranty of any kind.
+It may contain bugs, break with game updates, or cause crashes.
+You install and run it entirely at your own discretion.

 > **This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.**

 ---